 What information do we collect from LivePerson Users and how do we collect such information?

 LivePerson maintains transcripts of chats, emails and other written communications conducted between you and LivePerson Customer agents using LivePerson’s engagement technology (collectively, “Transcripts”).
-LivePerson also maintains copies of surveys (“Surveys”) and LivePerson may, in accordance with applicable law (including laws related to notice and/or consent), record and maintain recordings of voice communications (“Recordings”).
+LivePerson also maintains copies of surveys (“Surveys”) and LivePerson may, in accordance with applicable law (including laws related to notice and/or consent), record and maintain recordings of voice or other communications (“Recordings”).

 Browser Information and Usage Information.
 We log web browser information (e.g., Internet Protocol addresses and browser types) and other usage information from the LivePerson Customer’s website such as page view tallies, time spent on each page, geographic location information, page browsing information and operating system information.
 If the LivePerson User is using a mobile or other device to visit the LivePerson Customer’s website, we may collect hardware information related to the device used by the LivePerson User.